hyperledger-labs/SParts/ui/cli/README.md

 ### Overview

 The SParts Command Line interface (cli) is the command line tool to interface with the ledger.
-It has a similar look and feel to git.
-For example you can list out the suppliers, create new software parts and associate artifacts with existing parts
+For example you can list out the suppliers, create new software parts and associate artifacts with existing parts.
+It was designed to have a similar look, feel  and behavior as the git command line interface.
 Enter the following to get a list of available commands

 ```
 sparts --help